oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/test-aiagent/test-aiagent.md

 3. In the left navigation pane, select **AI Agents** icon.

 4. Run the agent
-    - Copy food.jpeg and food_comliant.jpeg files to the File Server if not done.
+    - Copy food.jpeg and food_non_hitl.jpeg files to the File Server if not done.
 And You can get these two files from the downloaded artifacts.
     - In the Agents card, find the AI agent to run: **Expense Agent**
     - Click **Actions icon**, and select *Run*.